Degri95/Final_Project/README.md

 ## Data Exploration And Analysis

 We reviewed distributions by using box plots to better understand the various measures in our dataset.
+We chose to keep outliers to keep our data's integrity in our analysis.
 We compared the crude with the age adjusted columns, and determined to keep the age adjusted columns based on our approach of comparing measures accross counties.
 We also completed some quick scatterplots and saw that some of the relationships between measures appeared to be linear.

-## Machine Learning Model

 ### Data preprocessing